Kayden Clarke was a transgender man fatally shot by Mesa, Arizona, police

 Last June, one video showed a breakdown in which Clarke wept, berated himself and punched his chest as Samson, his service Rottweiler, jumped up to block the blows.
 Finally, he slumped to the floor and embraced the dog.

-In one YouTube video she described “stimming” – self-stimulating behavior such as patting herself on the chest.
-She read text from a cellphone and explains why she performs the odd, repetitive motions.
+In one YouTube video he described “stimming” – self-stimulating behavior such as patting the chest.
+He read text from a cellphone and explained the odd, repetitive motions.

-“I’m trying to calm myself from being overwhelmed,” she said.
+“I’m trying to calm myself from being overwhelmed,” he said.

-In another video she sobs and says she’s distraught about learning vocational education workers wouldn’t continue to support her quest for a college education.
+In another video he sobs and says he’s distraught about learning vocational education workers wouldn’t continue to support his quest for a college education.

-“They kept leading me on and leading me on,” she said.
+“They kept leading me on and leading me on,” he said.

 Police didn’t know ‘her mental and cognitive abilities’

-Jacobs and police had one previous interaction, Flores said, a call in which she complained about internet harassment.
+Clarke and police had one previous interaction, Flores said – a call in which he complained about Internet harassment.

-“Other than that we had no indication of who she was or what her mental and cognitive abilities were at that time.”
+“Other than that we had no indication of who she was or what her mental and cognitive abilities were at that time,” Flores said.

-After receiving the call, officers went to the house and were let inside by one of Jacob’s friends, Flores said.
+After receiving the call Thursday, officers went to the house and were let inside by one of Clarke’s friends, Flores said.

-While the two officers – one with training in crisis intervention – talked to Jacobs, a third went to his vehicle to obtain a “less than lethal” device, such as a bean-bag shotgun, Flores said.
+While the two officers – one with training in crisis intervention – talked to Clarke, a third went to his police vehicle to obtain a “less than lethal” device, such as a bean-bag shotgun, Flores said.

-Before that officer returned, Jacobs came out of the door with a knife with an 8-inch blade, he said.
+Before that officer returned, Clarke came out of the door with a knife with an 8-inch blade, he said.

-They told her to drop the weapon but “she lunged extending the knife toward the officers from a very close distance,” he said.
+They told him to drop the weapon but Clarke “lunged extending the knife toward the officers from a very close distance,” he said.

 No body cameras